Study-Forever-SF/totab-react/README.md

 ### Add the `dist` dictory on the `Chrome extension`

-Go [Chrome extension](chrome://extensions/) and make sure the `Developer mode` on in the right-top side of the page click the `Load unpacked` button and select the `dist` folder.
+Go chrome://extensions/ and make sure the `Developer mode` on in the right-top side of the page click the `Load unpacked` button and select the `dist` folder.